New discoveries about an old disease

 Ever since Arvid Carlsson's discovery in the late 1950s, L-DOPA, or levodopa, has been the first choice for treating dopamine deficiency in Parkinson's disease.

 It is the treatment that has the best effect, but this effect lasts for quite a short time, and the medication needs to be taken frequently, three to four times a day.
 Even so, wearing off can occur, where the disease breaks through.
 For this reason, levodopa treatment is often combined with drugs that slow the breakdown of dopamine in the brain in order to prolong the effect.
-Alternatively, levodopa can be administered on a more continuous basis through surgically implanted tubes directly into the duodenum using what is known as a Duodopa pump, a technique that was developed in Uppsala just over 20 years ago.
+Alternatively, levodopa can be administered on a more continuous basis through surgically implanted tubes directly into the duodenum using what is known as a Duodopa pump, a technique that was developed in Uppsala in the 1990s.

 There are also drugs that affect the dopamine receptors in a similar way to dopamine, but with a longer active effect.
 These agents can be an alternative to levodopa, especially in a little younger patients.